|8 May 2022 - 18 May 2022||Space available|

 This expedition is based on “expedition style cruising”, which means the vessel is built for an expedition into the ice.
 Meals are eaten at the same time as the crew and in a comfortable, open restaurant.
 The cabins have bunk beds and en suite bathrooms, making for a very comfortable environment on the vessel for us to be able to go further into the ice than all vessles can.

 Due to the capabilities of our specific vessel, we are able to:

-As well as a C4 Photo Safaris Photo guide (Shem Compion), we will also have four recognized and highly experienced specialist Arctic natural history guides
+As well as a C4 Photo Safaris Photo guide (Shem Compion), we will also have two recognized and highly experienced specialist Arctic natural history guides

 Three meals a day and all Zodiac excursions as per daily program.